top of page

 8 Research Paper Competitions in STEM You Should Consider as a High Schooler

 Dates: Local and regional-level fairs have different dates.
 Please find the list here.
-ISEF 2024 will be held in May 2024 (tentatively, based on the 2023 schedule).
+ISEF is typically held in May.

-Cost: On-site registration of $25 for each participant.
+Cost: On-site registration is $25 for each participant.

-Davidson Institute hosts its annual Fellows program for high-achieving students, seeking to support and guide research conducted by some of the brightest minds in STEM.
+Davidson Institute hosts its annual Fellows program for high-achieving students, seeking to support research conducted by some of the brightest students in STEM.
 Winning teams are awarded prizes of up to $50,000 to support future research work or academic advancement.
 To apply for the Fellows Program, you must submit original work that covers any of the following criteria:

 • An exceptionally creative application of existing knowledge